• Skip to primary navigation

 Where to Store Bed Linens in a Home?

-Now, that we talked about why you shouldn't store bed linens in the bathroom closet, let's talk about where you SHOULD store these items.
+Now that we've discussed why you shouldn't store bed linens in the bathroom closet let's discuss where you SHOULD store these items.

 Store the bed linens in a dresser drawer

-Some people have extra dresser drawers in their bedroom because their walk-in closet stores most of their clothes.
+Some people have extra dresser drawers in their bedrooms because their walk-in closet stores most of their clothes.
 I know I do!
 So, keeping these linens in an extra drawer is a no-brainer.
-If you want to add some special fragrance to the sheets, add a Sachet Bag like the ones I found here on Amazon.com (affiliate).
+If you want to add a special fragrance to the sheets, add a Sachet Bag (Affiliate Link) like the one I found here on Amazon (Affiliate Link).com (affiliate).

 Add the linens to a zipper bag and store them on a top shelf in the closet.

-If you have sensitivity to dust mite droppings, you may want to use a Jumbo Vacuum Storage Bags to Space Saver for the bed linens, allowing you to squeeze the air out of the bag to minimize dust.
+If you are sensitive to dust mite droppings, you may want to use a Space Saver Bags Jumbo (Affiliate Link) for the bed linens.
+This allows you to squeeze the air out of the bag to minimize dust.

-Add the Bed Linens to an Unused Nightstand Drawer.
+Add the Bed linen to an Unused Nightstand Drawer.

-If you only change the sheets and not the blanket, a nightstand drawer may be perfect for you.
+If you only change the sheets and not the blanket, a nightstand (Affiliate Link) drawer may be perfect for you.
 It's an easy place to pull from when you need to change the bedding.

-Any of these options are wonderful to store the bed linens in your bedrooms.
+These options are wonderful for storing the bed linens in your bedrooms.
 However, to improve productivity when making the bed, each bedroom should have its own storage location.
-After you have decided on a place for each room, be sure to inform the family where these bed linens are located.
+After deciding on a place for each room, be sure to inform the family where these bed linens are located.
 This will minimize confusion when they need to clean their sheets.

 I hope this post helped you realize the importance of placing bed linens in the bedroom instead of the linen or bathroom closet.
 Feel free to leave your thoughts in the comment section below.
 I would love to hear from you.